Daily Dose Of ‘General Hospital’ For Thursday: Dante Freaks Out & Nina Is Ready To Rumble

 — General Hospital (@GeneralHospital) March 29, 2019

-Dante meets with Anna and tells her about the incident at the bar.
-He tells her he thinks he’s been brainwashed.
+Dante met with Anna and told her about the incident at the bar.
+He told her he thinks he’s been brainwashed.
 Anna admitted that she was brainwashed years ago.
 Dante told her that Raj used interrogation techniques to prove he was trustworthy.
 He thinks he was supposed to kill someone.
-He admitted to Anna about his nightmare of shooting lulu.
+He admitted to Anna about his nightmare of shooting Lulu.
 He says he isn’t in control and is worried about hurting someone.
 Anna thinks he needs to get help ASAP.

-Dante goes home to talk to Lulu.
-He tells her that he needs to leave her again.
+Dante then went home to talk to Lulu.
+He told her that he needs to leave her again.

 On Friday’s General Hospital, Dante tells his wife that he should have never come home and Sasha tells Nina that she isn’t who she thinks she is.